 Ensure driver health, prevent accidents

-Mr. Do Van Bang, Chairman of the Hanoi Transport Association, said that while waiting for competent authorities to study and consider the above proposal, first of all, transport businesses need to closely manage and monitor working hours and health of drivers, and strengthen traffic safety work within the unit.
+Mr. Do Van Bang, Chairman of the Hanoi Transport Association, said that while waiting for competent authorities to study and consider the above proposal, first of all, transport enterprises need to closely manage and monitor working hours and health of drivers, and strengthen traffic safety work within the unit.

 A driver works according to the Labor Law 8 hours a day and 48 hours in 6 working days.
 Not to mention that driving is stressful, using all the mental, nervous, and muscular power, so it requires supervision to ensure safety.

-Transport companies also need to balance and allocate working hours for drivers reasonably, ensuring their income.
+Transport companies also need to balance and allocate working time for drivers reasonably, ensuring their income.
 In addition to profit factors and tax obligations to the State, transport companies and drivers also need to demonstrate their social responsibility, joining hands to reduce traffic accidents.

 From January 1, according to the Law on Road Traffic Order and Safety, drivers are only allowed to work no more than 10 hours/day and total working time no more than 48 hours/week.
 If not complied, both drivers and transport companies will be handled according to Decree 168/2024.